NEONScience/NEON-Data-Skills/tutorials/teaching-modules/data-management-small-mammals/data-management-small-mammal-lesson.md

 lifespan makes them sensitive to environmental changes, and they are responsible for spreading or maintaining a wide diversity of zoonotic diseases in an environment.
-They are also easy to safely collect as live specimens using arrays of traps like those described in the Abbreviated NEON Small Mammal Trapping Protocol.
+They are also easy to safely collect as live specimens using arrays of traps like those described in the *Abbreviated NEON Small Mammal Trapping Protocol*.
 Live trapping has the advantage of being able to return the animal to their habitat without having to destructively sample.
-As you learned in the readings and the Youtube videos, in just a few minutes you can collect a lot of information from an individual animal.
-Because researchers want to reduce the stress on the animal while it is captured, it’s important to have an efficient framework for recording that data.
+As you learned in the readings and the YouTube videos, in just a few minutes you can collect a lot of information from an individual animal.
+Because researchers want to reduce the stress on the animal while it is captured, it’s important to have an efficient framework for recording that data in a timely manner.

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i> **Data Activity:** Take a few minutes now and review